-Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers and governors about the Academy's responsibilities for safeguarding children and their responsibilities therein Local Multi Agency Safeguarding Arrangements (MASA) The Academy follows the procedures agreed by Sandwell's Children's Safeguarding Partnership.
+Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers and governors about the Academy's responsibilities for safeguarding children and their responsibilities therein Local Multi Agency Safeguarding The Academy follows the procedures agreed by Arrangements (MASA) Sandwell's Children's Safeguarding Partnership.
 We demonstrate our compliance with these arrangements via the annual S175/157 Safeguarding Audit.
-Academy Staff & Volunteers Academy staff incl. supply, volunteers and students are well placed to observe the outward signs of abuse.
-The Academy will therefore: Ensure that all Academy staff and volunteers receive safeguarding children training at least annually, to help identify concerns in accordance with 'What to do if you are worried a child is being abused - Advice for practitioners' (DfE 2015) Ensure that all staff is aware of this policy and those relating to the safeguarding of children All staff are familiar with Statutory Guidance 'Keeping Children Safe in Education 2022 (KCSIE 2023) Part One • Safeguarding information for all staff What Academy and college staff should know and do A child centred and coordinated approach to safeguarding Principles and Expectations The policy applies to the safeguarding of all children between the ages of 0-18 whose care and education comes within the remit of this Academy.
+Academy Staff & Volunteers Academy staff incl. supply, volunteers and students are well placed to observe the outward signs of abuse, neglect and exploitation.
+The Academy will therefore: γ Ensure that all Academy staff and volunteers receive safeguarding children training at least annually, to help identify concerns in accordance with 'What to do if you are worried a child is being abused - Advice for practitioners' (DfE 2015) Ensure that all staff is aware of this policy and those relating to the safeguarding of children All staff working directly with children have read at least part one of Keeping Children safe in Education 2024 and all staff not working directly with children to read part one.
+Senior leaders are to read the full document and Governors should read Section one and the subsequent sections that pertain to their role. · Safeguarding information for all staff What Academy and college staff should know and do A child centred and coordinated approach to safeguarding Principles and Expectations The policy applies to the safeguarding of all children between the ages of 0-18 whose care and education comes within the remit of this Academy.
 (For some special schools, this age range goes beyond 18).
+Special schools, this age failige goes beyond toj.
 We operate a whole academy approach to safeguarding where everyone adopts a zero tolerance to abuse.
 We recognise our own responsibility to protect and safeguard the welfare of the children and young people entrusted to our care by establishing a safe and trusting environment in which children can learn and develop.
-We create a culture of safe recruitment and have adopted robust recruitment procedures outlined in Keeping Children Safe in Education 2023 statutory guidance for schools/academies.
+We create a culture of safe recruitment and have adopted robust recruitment procedures outlined in Keeping

+Children Safe in Education 2024 statutory guidance for schools/academies.

-The staff and Governing Body of this Academy are committed to establishing and maintaining an environment where children feel secure, are encouraged to talk, and are listened to.
+The staff and Trust Board of this Academy are committed to establishing and maintaining an environment where children feel secure, are encouraged to talk, and are listened to.
 We will ensure that children know that there are adults in the Academy who they can approach if they are worried and that the principles of confidentiality are made clear to children and young people.
 Children's wishes and feelings are always taken in to account when determining what action is taken and included in any referrals.
 The Academy promotes a positive, supportive and secure ethos, giving pupils a sense of being valued and understanding that their voice will be heard.

-This Academy also recognises its duty to work with other agencies in protecting children from harm and in responding to concerns about possible abuse, including the Police, Sandwell Children's Services, Child and Adolescent Mental Health Services, School Attendance Support Service, Inclusion Support Service and other agencies/services coming into the Academy to support individual pupils/groups of pupils.
+This Academy also recognises its duty to work with other agencies in protecting children from harm and in responding to concerns about possible abuse, including the Police, Sandwell Children's Services, Child and Adolescent Mental Health Services, Academy Attendance Support Service, Inclusion Support Service and other agencies/services coming into the Academy to support individual pupils/groups of pupils.
 This includes providing a coordinated offer of early help and contributing to any statutory assessments.
 Ocker Hill Academy ensures that all staff understand the early help process and recognise the factors that make children more at risk of poor outcomes including poverty, stigma and isolation which may be bought about by factors such family members in prison or homelessness.